Why folic acid ain’t no good (but folate rocks)

 In fact, even without a folate-related genetic mutation, the presence of folic acid can still slow down the folate pathway by blocking gut folate receptors and impeding folate transport3,6–8.

-Folic acid easily binds to folate receptors, which is a problem, as it then blocks the passageway of better forms of folate from food.
-Unfortunately, the ready binding of folic acid versus its use to us is not equivalent3,7,8.
+Folic acid easily binds to folate receptors, which is a problem, as it then blocks the passageway of better forms of folate absorption from food.
+Unfortunately, the enthusiastic binding to and uptake of folic acid by gut receptors versus its use to us is not equivalent3,7,8.

-When the folic acid blocks the receptors, leaving you normal or even high on a serum folate test, but in reality, deficient in folate, this is known as a functional folate deficiency3,10,11.
+When folic acid blocks the receptors, leaving you normal or even high on a serum folate test but, in reality, deficient in folate, this is known as a functional folate deficiency.

 • Functional folate deficiency

-• Slowed DHFR enzyme function, causing bioterpin deficiency
+• Slowed DHFR enzyme function, causing biopterin deficiency4,5

-• May hide a B12 deficiency by skipping a step in nucleic acid production and allowing cell division to occur without enough methyl groups3,12,13
+• May hide a B12 deficiency by skipping a step in nucleic acid production and allowing cell division to occur without enough methyl groups3,10,11

 Choosing good forms of folate

-Avoid all forms of folic acid where possible, and choose bioavailable forms of folate such as L-methylfolate and folinic acid, and work on ensuring plenty of folate from fresh foods.
+Avoid all forms of folic acid where possible, choose bioavailable forms of folate such as L-methylfolate and folinic acid, and work on ensuring plenty of folate from fresh foods.
+Check the foods list further down for folate levels.

 If you’re not sure, before you supplement, please see a folate-wise healthcare practitioner for advice.
-Using L-5-MTHF is an excellent form of folate, and can reverse folate deficiency better than folic acid.
+L-5-MTHF is an excellent form of folate and can reverse folate deficiency better than folic acid.

-A B complex vitamin supplement is a useful way to get all your B vitamins, and active folate, but check the label and avoid any supplements that say ‘folic acid’ or simply ‘folate’ on the label.
+A B complex vitamin supplement is a useful way to get all your B vitamins and active folate.
+However, check the label and avoid any supplements that say ‘folic acid’ or simply ‘folate’ on the label.

 • L-5-MTHF